openlibraryenvironment/gokb-info/docs/documentation/kbart-validator.md

 ## Errors and warnings

 An error differs from a warning by the severity of the occurrence.
 In strict mode there is no warning, because any deviation from the KBART standard is marked as an error.
-In non-strict mode, deviations from the standard, but accepted by the GOKb or not corrupting the data, are marked as warnings.
+In non-strict mode, deviations from the standard, but accepted by the GOKB or not corrupting the data, are marked as warnings.

 ![GOKB kbart validator ergebnisse](../assets/KBART-Validator-results-view2.png "GOKB KBART Validator results")